 Explore Annie TV & movie locations!

-Why wait until "tomorrow" when you can get on the New York TV and Movie Sites Tour today to see locations from Annie, and your other favorite New York City films and television shows?
+Why wait until "tomorrow" when you can get on the NYC TV & Movie Tour today to see locations from Annie, and your other favorite New York City films and television shows?

 Taking place in the depths of the 1930's Depression, Annie is about a fiery young orphan girl who lives in a miserable orphanage run by the tyrannical Miss Hannigan.
 Her seemingly hopeless situation changes dramatically when she is selected to spend a short time at the residence of the wealthy industrialist, Oliver Warbucks.
 Quickly, she charms the hearts of the household staff and even the seemingly cold-hearted Warbucks cannot help but to love this wonderful girl.
 He decides to help Annie find her long-lost parents by offering a reward if they would come to him and prove their identity.
 However, Miss Hannigan, her evil brother, Rooster (Tim Curry), and a female accomplice (Bernadette Peters) devise a plan to impersonate Annie’s family to get the reward for themselves.
 The film is based on the Broadway Musical, which is actually based on the Little Orphan Annie comic strip.